garrettmichaelgeorge/garrettmichaelgeorge/README.md

 - Currently building custom CMSs and HTTP APIs at [TTI](https://www.ttigroup.com) as a backend Elixir programmer on the Torque Interactive team.

-- On the side, working on the [Timeless Jeweler App](https://github.com/garrettmichaelgeorge/timeless_jeweler_public), a commercial retail management app for jewelers, and [PatchCable](https://github.com/garrettmichaelgeorge/patch_cable), an audiovisual programming environment for the web
+- On the side, building [ExIntegrate](https://github.com/samrose/ex_integrate), an automated CI server written in Elixir

 - Currently learning about automated CI servers, runtime analysis, and Phoenix LiveView

-- I value well-written, well-tested code and teams that prioritize agile principles
+- I value well-written, well-tested code and teams that prioritize agile practices

 - When I'm not programming, you can find me composing [music](https://soundcloud.com/garrettmichaelgeorge) for the concert hall,